TsunomakiUnieles/Projet-AP2-2021/README.md

 This is a project for the class "ALGORITHMIQUE ET PROGRAMMATION 2" in 1st year of Computer Science at Université Gustave Eiffel.

-It is a Slitherlink inspired game coded with Python using fltk, a graphical library based on tkinter made by the educational team of the University.
+It is a Slitherlink inspired game coded with Python using fltk.py, a graphical library based on tkinter made by the educational team of the University.

 ## Usage